Tanin69/gdc-toolbox/README.md

 #### Client side

-All client logix should be under /public and /views directories
+All client logic should be under /public and /views directories

 #### /private directory